 Either way, know what you’re signing up for—and stay on the right side of the law.

-Compare New Jersey sweepstakes rules and top sites with those of bordering states.
+Compare New Jersey’s sweepstakes rules and top sites with those of surrounding states.

-Nope.
-And don’t try it.
-VPNs might let you access the site interface, but once you try to withdraw or verify your location, you’re toast.
-If they catch you using a masked location, they can suspend your account, lock your balance, and never respond again.
-No regulator will back you up because you weren’t supposed to be there in the first place.
+No, and we don’t recommend trying it.
+While a VPN may allow you to access the site, you could get in trouble if you try to withdraw funds or verify your location.
+If they catch you using a masked location, they can suspend your account, freeze your balance, or stop responding altogether.
+You won’t have any regulatory support because you weren’t supposed to be there in the first place.

-That’s the law that killed off sweepstakes casinos in NJ.
-It makes the model itself illegal — that setup where you play with one kind of coin and win with another.
-Doesn’t matter if they call it sweeps coins, lucky tokens, or magic peanuts.
-If there’s a chance to win prizes, the whole structure is banned now.
+That’s the law that shut down sweepstakes casinos in New Jersey.
+It renders the entire model illegal, meaning the setup where you play with one type of coin but win with another.
+It doesn’t matter if they’re called sweeps coins, lucky tokens, or magic peanuts.
+If there’s a chance to win prizes, the entire setup is now banned.

-Yes.
-Doesn’t matter where you win it — if you’re a U.S. resident and get a payout over $600 in a calendar year, the site will send you a 1099 form.
-Even under $600, the money’s still considered taxable income.
+Yes, because it doesn’t matter where you win it.
+If you’re a U.S. resident and receive a payout of more than $600 in a calendar year, the site will send you a Form 1099.
+In fact, even if the payout is under $600, the money is still considered taxable income.
 You’re expected to report it, whether you bought coins or entered for free.